 Today we're looking at an awesome T-shirt alternative that way too many guys are missing out on: the Henley shirt.

-Meet the Henley
+What is the Henley Shirt

 These days you can write “henley” as a generic, lower-case noun.
 The name comes from the town of Henley-on-Thames, in England, where the local rowing team wore the style for their uniforms.

 A henley is a collarless shirt with a buttoning placket or “fly” in the front.
 The placket is usually two or three inches long, and fastens with anywhere from one to five buttons.

 Henleys can be long- or short-sleeved.
 Short-sleeved versions look much like a polo shirt without the turndown collar, while long-sleeved ones resemble a sweater with a narrow (and buttoning) V-neck.

 The style isn't attached to any one traditional material or purpose the way the polo shirt is.

 You can get henleys in everything from lightweight summer weaves to thick, quilted constructions (the latter are more faithful to the garment's rowing crew origins).

 Because the construction can vary so widely, you have to speak in fairly broad terms when you talk about henley shirts.

 But broadly speaking, the henley's big advantage is that it's different.
 Most men don't own one; ergo, by owning one, you are making a reasonably unique style statement.